Oh, L.A. Dodgers, how do I hate thee?

 Let me count the ways…

-As if Giants fans needed any more reasons to loathe the team in blue caps from the city of brown skies, a report from FOX Sports Arizona this past weekend suggests a potential buyer of the discombobulated franchise may have his eager, evil eyes focused on none other than former St. Louis Cardinals skipper Tony La Russa.
+As if Giants fans needed any more reasons to loathe the team in blue caps from the city of brown skies, a report from Arizona: "Could La Russa end up with the Dodgers?"">FOX Sports Arizona this past weekend suggests a potential buyer of the discombobulated franchise may have his eager, evil eyes focused on none other than former St. Louis Cardinals skipper Tony La Russa.

 Steve Cohen—the hedge-fund billionaire and front-runner to purchase the Doyers—supposedly wants La Russa on his executive team should he become the heir to Frank McCourt’s porcelain throne.